Nikon Df vs Pentax K-3 II

 Both the Df and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The K-3 II was replaced by the Pentax K-3 III, while the Df does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Df Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the Df and K-3 II can be found, respectively, in the Nikon Df Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon Df and the Pentax K-3 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon Df: